People receiving first dose of COVID-19 vaccine grows by less than 1% - Salisbury Post

 SALISBURY — The number of people newly vaccinated for COVID-19 with one dose grew by less than 1% this week, according to state data.

 The small increase comes as communities across the state are administering fewer vaccines than when eligibility criteria was more restrictive.
-Data for the week of May 3 was incomplete Friday, but first doses of vaccinations administered across the state for the week of April 26 (101,892) and April 19 (129,411) were the lowest since the week of Feb 15, when 80,669 people received a first dose, according to North Carolina Department of Health and Human Services data
+Data for the week of May 3 was incomplete Friday, but first doses of vaccinations administered across the state for the week of April 26 (101,892) and April 19 (129,411) were the lowest since the week of Feb 15, when 80,669 people received a first dose, according to North Carolina Department of Health and Human Services data.

 During the week of Feb.
 15, North Carolina was still only vaccinating health care workers, people 65 and older and workers in long-term care facilities.
 Now, all adults can receive a vaccination.
 The Pfizer vaccine also has been OK’d for people 16 and older.